Veneers Vs. Crowns A Full Overview

 - As veneers are custom-made for a tight fit, tooth movement is minimal.

-- They are easier on the eyes, as they blend in well with your natural teeth.
+- They are easier on the eyes, blending in well with natural teeth.

 Disadvantages of Veneers